aws/amazon-ecs-cli/README.md

 - [Contributing to the CLI](#contributing-to-the-cli)
 - [License](#license)

+#### Security disclosures

+If you think you’ve found a potential security issue, please do not post it in the Issues.
+Instead, please follow the instructions [here](https://aws.amazon.com/security/vulnerability-reporting/) or email AWS security directly at [aws-security@amazon.com](mailto:aws-security@amazon.com).

 ## Installing

 Download the binary archive for your platform, and install the binary on your `$PATH`.